Metric Convergence: Is the Tournament Becoming a Monoculture?

 Residual originality is declining fastest among top stakers.
 Stake-weighted RIC fell 40% over 800 rounds.
 The models that carry the most weight in the meta-model are the ones converging most aggressively.

 Two-thirds of models now agree on sign across all four metrics.
 That leaves only a third of the field where the metrics meaningfully disagree — the segment most likely contributing unique signal.
+If you stake, the bet worth making is on a model whose metrics disagree on direction in a given round, not on one that lights up everything green at once.
 Track these trends on the Trends page and per-round detail in Rounds.